zellij-org/zellij-org.github.io/content/tutorials/layouts.md

 {{<figure src="/img/tutorial-2-layout-1.png" class="center" style="max-width 995px;" alt="Zellij with a single empty terminal pane from an empty layout file">}}

 Here we are greeted with one terminal window, which is the default single-pane for an empty layout file.

+### Layout Manager
+If we desire a friendly UI, we can also use the [Layout Manager](#automating-this-process-with-the-layout-manager), see below for more info.

 ## Edit and Command Panes
 Let's add some content to our layout.
 First, let's add an `edit` pane: